 The Philadelphia Years

 For several years, I served as a layman at the Old Dutch Church of Sleepy Hollow, under the steady and faithful shepherding of Rev. Gerald Vander Hart.
 The elders and members encouraged me to study for pastoral ministry at Westminister Seminary in Philadelphia.
 At Westminster, I learned how to interpret the whole Bible in a Christ-centered way and how to live all of life in gratitude to Christ.
 While still a student and after graduation, I served a mission church from 1980 to 1989.
 We were able to reach hundreds of people with solid biblical teaching, counseling, evangelism, diaconal work, and mentoring seminary students.
 However, an enduring church was not established.
-After that experience, I returned to public accounting with a firm near Philadelphia.
+After that experience, I returned to a public accounting with a great firm near Philadelphia.
 This “tent-making” provided for my family’s economic needs and I served part-time with churches in the area.

 The Houston Years